jeffThompson/DigitalFabrication/Week01-Hello/README.md

 If you want some starting points, I suggest:

 * [Poetry Foundation](https://www.poetryfoundation.org/poems) has a wonderful site with tons of poems, which you can even filter by subject!
-* [Ubuweb](https://www.ubu.com/ethno/poems.html) has a nice "sampler" of [ethnopoetic](https://en.wikipedia.org/wiki/Ethnopoetics) pieces, moslty translated from other languages
+* [Ubuweb](https://www.ubu.com/ethno/poems.html) has a nice "sampler" of [ethnopoetic](https://en.wikipedia.org/wiki/Ethnopoetics) pieces, mostly translated from other languages
+* [The New Yorker](https://www.newyorker.com/magazine/poems) has a great online collection of contemporary poetry

-Avoid super short (less than four lines) or long poems (unless you want to excerpt)!
+Avoid super short (less than four lines) or long poems (unless you want to excerpt).